 We co-invest with Regency Retail Partners (the "Fund"), an open-ended, infinite life investment fund in which we have an ownership interest of 20%.
-The Fund has the exclusive right to acquire all Regency-developed large format community centers upon stabilization that meet the Fund's investment criteria.
-The Fund also has the right to co-invest with us in third party shopping center acquisitions.
-A community center is generally defined as a shopping center with at least 250,000 square feet of GLA including tenant-owned GLA.
-As of September 30, 2008, the Fund owned nine shopping centers, had total assets of \$381.1 million and net income of \$432,918 for the nine months ended.
-Our share of the Fund's total assets and net income was \$76.1 million and \$217,655, respectively.
-Our share of the Fund represents 1.8% of our total assets and less than 1% of our net income available for common stockholders, respectively.
-During 2008, the Fund purchased one shopping center from an unrelated party for \$93.3 million that included \$66.0 million of assumed mortgage debt and we contributed \$18.7 million for our proportionate share of the purchase price.
-During the three months ended September 30, 2008, the Fund also acquired one property in development from us for a sales price of \$74.5 million.
-The acquisition was 100% financed by a mortgage loan and an unsecured line of credit draw.
-We received cash of \$73.8 million and recognized a gain of \$4.7 million after excluding our ownership interest.
-On October 16, 2008, we contributed \$7.5 million for our proportionate share of the unsecured line of credit draw.
+As of September 30, 2008, the Fund owned nine shopping centers, had total assets of \$381.1 million, and net income of \$432,918 for the nine months ended.
+Our share of the Fund's total assets and net income was \$76.1 million and \$217,655, respectively, which represents 1.8% and less than 1% of our total assets and net income available for common stockholders, respectively.
+During the nine months ended 2008, the Fund purchased one shopping center from a third party for \$93.3 million that included \$66.0 million of assumed mortgage debt and we contributed \$18.7 million for our proportionate share of the purchase price.
+During September 2008, the Fund also acquired one property in development from us for a sales price of \$74.5 million and we recognized a gain of \$4.7 million after excluding our ownership interest.
+The partnership agreement does not contain any DIK provisions that would require us to apply the Restricted Gain Method.
+Since its inception in 2006, we have recognized gains of \$71.6 million on partial sales to the Fund and deferred gains of \$17.9 million.